 Espionage offences

-36. (1) It is an offence punishable on conviction by imprisonment for a period not less than 15 years but not exceeding 25 years—
+36. (1) It is an offence punishable on conviction by imprisonment for a period not exceeding 25 years—

-(a) to unlawfully and intentionally communicate, deliver or make available state information classified top secret which the person knows or ought reasonably to have known would directly or indirectly benefit a foreign state; or
+(a) to unlawfully and intentionally communicate, deliver or make available state information classified top secret which the person knows would directly or indirectly benefit a foreign state; or

-(b) to unlawfully and intentionally make, obtain, collect, capture or copy a record containing state information classified top secret which the person knows or ought reasonably to have known would directly or indirectly benefit a foreign state.
+(b) to unlawfully and intentionally make, obtain, collect, capture or copy a record containing state information classified top secret which the person knows would directly or indirectly benefit a foreign state.

-(2) It is an offence punishable on conviction by imprisonment for a period not less than 10 years but not exceeding 15 years—
+(2) It is an offence punishable on conviction by imprisonment for a period not exceeding 15 years—

-(a) to unlawfully and intentionally communicate, deliver or make available state information classified secret which the person knows or ought reasonably to have known would directly or indirectly benefit a foreign state; or
+(a) to unlawfully and intentionally communicate, deliver or make available state information classified secret which the person knows would directly or indirectly benefit a foreign state; or

-(b) to unlawfully and intentionally make, obtain, collect, capture or copy a record containing state information classified secret which the person knows or ought reasonably to have known would directly benefit a foreign state.
+(b) to unlawfully and intentionally make, obtain, collect, capture or copy a record containing state information classified secret which the person knows would directly benefit a foreign state.

-(3) It is an offence punishable on conviction by imprisonment for a period not less than three years but not exceeding five years—
+(3) It is an offence punishable on conviction by imprisonment for a period not exceeding five years—

-(a) to unlawfully and intentionally communicate, deliver or make available state information classified confidential which the person knows or ought reasonably to have known would directly or indirectly benefit a foreign state; or
+(a) to unlawfully and intentionally communicate, deliver or make available state information classified confidential which the person knows would directly or indirectly benefit a foreign state; or

-(b) to unlawfully and intentionally make, obtain, collect, capture or copy a record containing state information classified confidential which the person knows or ought reasonably to have known would directly or indirectly benefit a foreign state.
+(b) to unlawfully and intentionally make, obtain, collect, capture or copy a record containing state information classified confidential which the person knows would directly or indirectly benefit a foreign state.

 (4) If a court is satisfied that substantial and compelling circumstances exist which justify the imposition of a lesser sentence than the sentence prescribed in this section, it shall enter those circumstances on the record of the proceedings and must thereupon impose such lesser sentence.